djsimtech/blog/blog/_posts/2020-09-05-PowerShell Basics.md

 ## Objective :mag:

-To provide some very basic PowerShell commands that will get you started on your journey to scripting and automation.
+To document some very basic PowerShell commands that I have learned so I can keep them in one place.

 ## Prerequisites :white_check_mark:

 General Windows Operating System Knowledge

-PowerShell version 5 or higher
+PowerShell version 5 or higher (Command below will show what version is running)

-We'll cover how to check your PowerShell version below {:.note}

 ## Background :bulb:

 ##### Q: What exactly is [PowerShell?](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7)

-A: PowerShell is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.
+A: According to Microsoft, PowerShell is a cross-platform task automation and configuration management framework, consisting of a command-line shell and scripting language.

 ##### Q: How Do I open PowerShell?